-The property may have been altered by the removal of an internal wall to provide the open plan Dining Kitchen.
+The property has been altered by the addition of a front extension.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.